Skip to Content

 A chocolate Santa on top of an Advent calendar with the words "Advent Calendar Ideas For The Whole Family" digitally written on top.

-Every year, my brother buys me a chocolate Advent calendar for my birthday and I use it to count down to Christmas.
+Every year, my brother buys me a chocolate Advent calendar for my birthday (in mid-November) and I use it to count down to Christmas.
 It’s one of my favorite Christmas traditions and such a fun way to get excited during the Christmas season.
-He bought me one this year … but gave it to me in front of his two sons.
-And, according to them and all the open little doors on the calendar, Christmas has already come and gone.

 Unless you have nephews who can devour their weight in chocolate men in a single setting, you’re still getting ready to count down to Christmas.
-So, one of these really festive Advent Calendars For The Whole Family is sure to appeal to you.
+So, one of these really festive Advent Calendars For The Whole Family is perfect for you to start or continue your own holiday tradition.

-We tried to fill this list with a variety of the best Advent calendars, not just the same one in different packaging.
+We filled this list with a variety of the best Advent calendars, not just the same one in different packaging.
+So be sure to check them all out.

 A Christmas tree in a shopping mall with the words "Drugstore Divas' Holiday Gift Guide" digitally written above it.